 Nowadays, there is hardly any kitchen that is plain.
 Most householders prefer a modular kitchen as it is easy, convenient, elegant, and gives the kitchen a beautiful look.
 In India, plywood is most preferred to make a modular kitchen.

 Plies with thicknesses ranging from 12 mm to 19 mm; these plies are typically waterproof and made of hardwood.
-Hence, such plies are usually used in kitchen furniture, especially to make modular kitchens and other furniture.
-The 16-mm-thick plywood is what is preferred because this thickness guarantees a strong modular kitchen and also lasts for a long time because of its strength.
+Therefore, furniture makers commonly use these plies, especially for constructing modular kitchens and other furnishings.
+The preferred thickness is 16 mm, as it ensures the construction of a robust modular kitchen that also endures over an extended period due to its strength.

 Decorating the plywood

-Plywood is usually decorated with laminates, paints and then polished.
-Sunmica is the most common laminate used to decorate ply.
+Typically, plywood is adorned with laminates, paints, and subsequently polished.
+Sunmica stands out as the most prevalent laminate utilized for embellishing plywood.
 It is also popular because it is available in different colours, textures and even patterns.

 Ply’s flexibility and strength make it the most suitable material to make wardrobes.
-Of course, they can also be decorated as per your choice, thus giving it a beautiful look from the outside.
+Certainly, you can also decorate them according to your preference, thereby giving them a beautiful exterior appearance.

 Due to the lack of solid wood availability, the preference of using plywood in making different furniture options is on the rise lately.
 Though there are also many other options available today such as MDF, following are a few features of plywood which are the reason behind its wide popularity: